 In addition to the frequency and magnitude of claims and notifications in setting the premium for the Master Policy the underwriters of the Law Mutual (WA) insurance arrangements take into account the standard and quality of risk management training undertaken by practitioners.

 Law Mutual (WA) offers a range of Risk Management seminars for 2017/2018 insurance year that are focused on the needs of different categories of practitioners and Law Practices and various types of claims.

 Please note that there is no requirement to attend a Law Mutual (WA) risk management seminar.
-However, your firm may be entitled to a discount on its Annual Contribution if you do.

 Risk Management Discount